LT-IntroToAI-SY2526/assignment2-per3-mirandaescobar/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

-What was most difficult for me while completing the match function was
+What was most difficult for me while completing the match function was understanding the current thing of the pattern if it was using a %.
+This was most difficlut for me because i was a bit confused about infinite loops.
+It was helpful when we evaluated it as a class and then I went to AI to explain it in a different ways.
+I also found it helpfil that we broke the function into 2 parts (2 days) to evaluate the 2 parts working to together create the whole function.

 2. Explain how you could use the match function for extracting information from a movie database.

+ I could use the match function when extracting information from the database to answer the questions prompted for the given assignment.